 Information to researchers

-Inven2 has employees with expertise in a number of fields who together will assist you as a researcher to commercialise your invention or idea.
+Inven2 has employees with expertise in a number of fields who together will assist you as a researcher to commercialise your invention.
 We would like to talk to you as early as possible in the innovation process.

 Below, we have outlined the process of what happens from when you register your invention with Inven2 until it is licensed to a commercial player to develop the invention into a product or service.
 A commercial player can be a start-up business or an established industry.